nuuuwan/news_lk3_data/README.md

 ### Appoints new secretaries

 *2024-11-19 18:11:56* · [`adalk`](https://www.ada.lk/breaking_news/නව-ලේකම්වරුන්-පත්-කරයි/11-413154) · `si`

+Here's a summary in 200 characters:

+"President appoints new secretaries: PM's Secretary and Presidential Secretariat head.
+Meeting chaired by Dr. Nandika Sanath Prince.
+List of appointees announced."

+🟩

 New Prime Minister's Secretary and the Secretary to the Presidential Secretariat was chaired by President's Secretary Dr. Nandika Sanath Prince.
 The list is as follows.